Living Organ Donors Answer Frequently Asked Questions

 Can You Control Who Receives Your Organ?

 Not always.
-While you can direct your donation, testing and evaluation may show that you and your intended recipient are not a match.
-In that case, you may participate in a paired exchange.
-This way, your organ goes to a compatible stranger, and your original intended recipient will receive an organ from someone else.
-This is very common.
+While you can intend to donate to a specific person, testing may show that you and your intended recipient are not a compatible match.
+In those cases, you may participate in a paired exchange.
+This way, your organ goes to a compatible recipient and your intended recipient receives an organ from another donor.
+This is very common and allows more patients to receive life-saving transplants.

 “Isn't it a wonderful thing to let people know that they matter, and they don't have to be your brother or grandparent or child or best friend to matter and have a right to a quality of life?” said Dr. Hitchman.